Stepmomming ain’t easy.

 4. What the Other Parent is Posting on Social Media

-If you are worried about what your stepchildren’s mom is posting on social media, it is time to BLOCK HER.
+If you are worried about what your stepchildren’s other parent is posting on social media, it is time to BLOCK THEM.
 Don’t unfollow.
 Don’t mute.
 Do not pass go and collect $200.
-Block her.
+Block them.

-There is absolutely no justified reason that her social media feed should cost you a second of happiness or peace.
+There is absolutely no justified reason that their social media feed should cost you a second of happiness or peace.
 Nope.
 Not a single one.

 5. The Other Parent’s Name

-Stop worrying about if your partner’s ex still has his last name.
-I 100% understand that you are the only Mrs. Hunkalicious now and that she missed out on that, but you worrying about her name is only causing YOU discomfort.
-She couldn’t care less that it bothers you (Or worse, she could feed off of your discomfort).
+Stop worrying about if your partner’s ex still has your partner’s last name.
+I 100% understand that you are the only Mrs. Hunkalicious now and that the ex missed out on that, but you worrying about the ex’s name is only causing YOU discomfort.
+They couldn’t care less that it bothers you (Or worse, the ex may feed off of your discomfort).

-Also, she just wants her name to match her child’s, and you can’t fault her for that.
+Also, it’s likely the ex just wants their name to match their child’s, and you can’t fault them for that.
 You’d want the same.

 6. Your Co-Parent’s Opinion of your Decisions